-The CA committee will be responsible for managing a wait list; there will be separate waiting lists for the Rapid Rehousing Program and for the Permanent Support Housing Program.
-A designated person from each program will manage, update and store the waiting list.
-A MOU will be created and signed in order to prevent side-doors and to store and streamline the process.

-At the monthly Kerr Tar regional housing meetings, the waiting list will be reviewed and each point person will report to the committee.
+The CA committee will be responsible for managing a wait list; there will be separate waiting lists for the Rapid Rehousing Program and for the Permanent Supportive Housing Program.
+A designated person from each program will manage, update and store the wait list.
+At the monthly Kerr Tar Regional Housing Meeting, each wait list will be reviewed and each point person will report to the committee.